3 SIMPLE STEPS

 No matter how solid things are going, the best business coaches will take you to the next step.

 As soon as I’ve built trust with a new small business client, we revert to a monthly retainer.
-In this situation, my clients pay me a flat fee of $1K each month for access to my services.
+In this situation, my clients pay me a flat fee each month for access to my services.

 - Face to face coaching – 2 sessions x 1.5 hours each